ns327/Brownian-Motion-Path/README.md

 # Brownian-Motion-Path
-Matlab code to draw a Brownian Motion Path.
+Matlab code to draw a Brownian Motion Path for dissertation by NS327.